vishalmrode/PlaywrightAutomation/README.md

 3) tests --- we can write all the playwright tests
 4) Check Playwright Version
    - `npm playwright -v` //return installed version of playwright.
+5) Update Playwright
+   `npm install -D @playwright/test@latest`
+   # Also download new browser binaries and their dependencies:
+   `npx playwright install --with-deps`

 ## Install Cucumber